bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 This is easy to say, but not as easy to incorporate.
 However, you will notice that if you follow this, it will either reduce the number of repeated questions or other contributors will be able to respond to each other in e.g. Slack channel.

-In fact, I wrote this blog post because someone asked for feedback on how he can become a maintainer! (:
+In fact, I wrote this blog post because someone asked for feedback on how they can become a maintainer! (:

 Of course, it escalated a bit...